Owono2001/Machine-Vision-and-Intelligence/README.md

-# Machine-Vision-and-Intelligence
-For the Machine Vision and Intelligence (MVI) assignment, our group developed a vision-based hand gesture recognition system using cutting-edge machine learning techniques.
-The project aimed to accurately detect and classify hand gestures like finger counting, swiping, and hand orientation (left or right, palm or back).
-We utilized tools such as OpenCV for image processing, YOLOv8 for object detection, and CNNs (Convolutional Neural Networks) for gesture classification.
-Key features included detecting finger counts in real time, recognizing swipe gestures in various directions, and differentiating hand orientations.

-Pedro Fabian Owono Ondo Mangue and Aravind Soundirarajan did most of the work, focusing on developing and refining key components like gesture recognition and machine learning integration.
-Shokri Eyad Shokri Ouda contributed by handling the CNN implementation.
-Their combined efforts ensured the system's accuracy and efficiency in real-time applications.
+# Real-Time Hand Gesture Recognition System

+This project was developed for the Machine Vision and Intelligence (MVI) course assignment.
+Our team built a vision-based system capable of detecting and classifying various hand gestures in real-time using advanced machine learning techniques.

+## Overview

+The primary goal of this project is to create an intuitive interface for human-computer interaction through hand gestures.
+The system processes video input to accurately identify hand presence, orientation, and specific gestures like finger counting and swiping motions.
+We leverage state-of-the-art computer vision and deep learning models to achieve robust performance.

+## Key Features

+* **Real-Time Processing:** Analyzes video streams to detect and classify gestures instantaneously.
+* **Finger Count Detection:** Accurately counts the number of fingers extended (e.g., 1, 2, 3, 4, 5).
+* **Swipe Gesture Recognition:** Detects directional swiping motions (e.g., left, right, up, down - *confirm directions if applicable*).
+* **Hand Orientation Classification:** Differentiates between:
+    * Left vs. Right Hand
+    * Palm vs. Back of Hand
+* **Object Detection:** Utilizes YOLOv8 for robust hand detection within the video frame.
+* **Gesture Classification:** Employs Convolutional Neural Networks (CNNs) for accurate classification of detected hand gestures.

+## Technologies Used

+* **Programming Language:** Python
+* **Computer Vision:** OpenCV (for image preprocessing, video stream handling)
+* **Object Detection:** YOLOv8
+* **Deep Learning / Classification:** Convolutional Neural Networks (CNNs) - (*Specify framework if possible, e.g., TensorFlow, PyTorch*)

+## System Architecture (Conceptual)

+1.  **Video Input:** Capture video stream from a camera source.
+2.  **Image Preprocessing:** Use OpenCV for frame resizing, color conversion, and normalization.
+3.  **Hand Detection:** Apply the YOLOv8 model to detect the location (bounding box) of hands in the frame.
+4.  **Region of Interest (ROI) Extraction:** Crop the detected hand region for focused analysis.
+5.  **Gesture Classification:** Feed the cropped hand image into the trained CNN model to classify the gesture (finger count, swipe, orientation).
+6.  **Output:** Display the recognized gesture information on the video feed or output it for further application use.

-Team Members:
+## Team Members

-Shokri Eyad Shokri Ouda (TP065881)
+* Shokri Eyad Shokri Ouda (TP065881)

-Aravind Soundirarajan (TP066273)
+* Aravind Soundirarajan (TP066273)

-Pedro Fabian Owono Ondo Mangue (TP063251)
+* Pedro Fabian Owono Ondo Mangue (TP063251)

+---